Adopt-A-Wish campaign starts in the North Country - NewsBreak

 Celebrating Vermont apple cider

+NY orders end of Native American mascots by finish of 2023; GF reacts

+Yesterday, the New York State Education Department ordered “all school districts in the state to remove the ‘Indian’ mascot and associated icons (the arrowhead included) from the public school system,” Glens Falls City School District said in a release.
+The Corinth Tomahawks and Lake George Warriors...

 Stuck in Vermont: Saying Goodbye to Burlington’s Penny Cluse Café.
 Burlington’s Penny Cluse Café opened in 1998 and quickly became legendary for its tasty and creative breakfasts and lunches.
-Friday Weathercast.
-Updated: 7 hours ago.
+Updated: 4 hours ago.
 Your Friday evening outlook.
-‘Micro distributor’ making big impact in local craft...
+‘Micro distributor’ making big impact in local craft beer market...

 WCAX